 Respect the rice fields and don't hammer rice.

 That ricing council usually keeps everyone in line.
 We were able to make a living from the wild life because it was well taken care of by the Indians.
 We lived by the rules and regulations of the Indians.
-Our chief and his advisors discussed the rice crop out in the lake.
+Our chief and his advisors also discussed the rice crop out in the lake.
 "Should we lay off of it?" they would always ask.
-If the council said, "Yes," they put up a flag, a white flag, showing that we should lay off the wild rice.
+If the council said, "Yes," they put up a flag -- a white flag -- showing that we should lay off the wild rice.
 That was usually enough to warn people to stay off.

-At that time I was on board as a scout, and I was on a ricing council too, for Leech Lake, Mud Lake, and Goose Lake.
+At that time I was on board as a scout, and I was on a ricing council too -- for Leech Lake, Mud Lake, and Goose Lake.
 At that time the council approved that we rest that field.
-It was approved by a group council of the rice harvesters before they riced.
-They counciled about opening it up, but continued to approve that we rest it.
+It was approved by a group council of the rice harvesters.
+They council-ed about opening it up, but continued to approve that we rest it.

-We generally didn't have any trouble, but there was a boat out in the closed rice field one time.
-So the council sent me and my cousin Simon Smith out there to catch up with that harvester.
-A fellow was out harvesting rice, and when he's out in the field he doesn't want to be disturbed by anyone, naturally.
+We generally didn't have any trouble, but this one time there was a boat out in the closed rice field.
+So the council sent me and my cousin -- Simon Smith -- out there to catch up with that harvester.
+The fellow was out harvesting rice, and when he's out in the field he doesn't want to be disturbed by anyone, naturally.

 "Hm.
 Hmm.
 So what?"